turingschool/lesson_plans/ruby_02-web_applications_with_ruby/scopes_callbacks_class_methods.markdown

 * Class methods can be chained only if they return an object that can be chained.
 * Scopes automatically work on has_many relationships.
 * You can set up a default scope.

+### Referring back to what we did

+You can see all the work we did at github.com/carmer/kitty_castle on 5 different branches. `git clone https://github.com/Carmer/kitty_castle.git`

+1. `git checkout starting_point` is our base starting point for this work
+2. `git checkout refactor_controller` is our first iteration of refactoring the logic out of the controller
+3. `git checkout refactor_reservation_to_poro` is our second iteration of refactoring logic our of the controller
+4. `git checkout scopes` has our work of putting scopes into the project
+5. `git checkout class_methods` has our work of putting class_methods into the project

 ## Other Resources: